 TracTuff RBB/ RBC Rear Wheel Drive K Swap Filler Neck

-The filler neck is substantial upgrade from the standard RWD upper water neck.
+The filler neck is a substantial upgrade from the standard RWD upper water neck with a bleeder.

-This option has allowed K swapped S2000's to reuse the factory upper hose; in fact...
-I'm starting to see more and more Non-Honda swaps going to that hose to solve there unique swaps connection issues as well.
 This product significantly reduces the headache of adding fluid and bleeding the system at its highest point.
-If space or budget allow, look into a fill pot or swirl pot for even better solutions.
+If space or budget allow, look into a fill pot or swirl pot for increased cooling system efficiency.

 NOTE: Made to Order - Contact for ETA - If you are interested in a specific design that varies from this, please email us at firstname.lastname@example.org.
 This product CANNOT be used on cylinder heads with a COMPLETE EGR PASSAGE.
 This product should only be used on the RBB/ RBC casting variants.

 The cap bung has a 1/16" NPT port for connection to an overflow and uses early model Honda radiator caps; such as an 88'-91' Civic/ CRX or 90'-93' Integra.
 The sensor port selection is optional, if you don't have/ need a sensor, don't select it.
 I only offer two threads...
 1/8" NPT or 1/8" BSPT (Honda Single Prong Sensor).